This week the Garden is Open Monday, Wednesday, Thursday & Sunday | Closed Friday & Saturday for Shade City Brewfest on 4/26, join us!!

 Field trip info & requests for fall 2025 will open on our website in July

-• Potential for a high degree of positive impact within the community, state, or nation
+• Potential for high community impact across the local, state, or national level

-• Quality of the plan for collaborating with local groups
+• Strength of collaboration with local organizations or groups

 Garden Features